 Effective social media marketing is reaching out to the maximum number of people in a minimum amount of time.
 With the help of a popular internet celebrity, a brand can reach millions of people, even if they are not directly following him or her.
 By far, this is one of the cheapest, yet effective ways to advertise.

 Social media posts from celebrities are big business; right now, it’s more than a billion dollar industry.
 Estimates from research firm, eMarketer say that advertisers spent nearly $570 million on Instagram influencers alone.
+Most of these influencers have crazy reach with their audience and fans, and usually rake in thousands of instagram likes on their uploads with ease.

 All over the internet, there are plenty of people who are famous.
 There are people who blog, create YouTube videos, some are famous because of controversies; but they all have one thing in common – they are experts in marketing.